Fire Safety FAQs

 Q1.
 I want to grill some burgers outside on my BBQ.
 What ignition source can I use and where?

 A1.
-Only charcoal BBQs/grills are allowed at single-family dwellings and duplexes.
+Only charcoal, pellet and gas BBQs/grills are allowed at single-family dwellings and duplexes.
 Per California Fire Code, grills are not permitted at apartments, including first floor apartments, patios, and balconies, unless balconies and decks are protected by an automatic sprinkler system.
 More charcoal regulations can be found here and here.

 Q2.
 I’m spending the day at the beach with my family and want to fire up my charcoal grill.
 This is allowed, right?